davisriedel/obsidian-typewriter-mode/README.md

 The writing focus was derived from [Obsidian Focus Mode](https://github.com/ryanpcmcquen/obsidian-focus-mode) by [ryanpcmcquen](https://github.com/ryanpcmcquen).

-Many thanks to the developers of these awesome plugins.
+Many thanks to the developers of these fantastic plugins.

 ## Support this project

 I am studying Computer Science at Karlsruhe Institute of Technology (KIT) in Germany.
 I develop this plugin in my spare time.
-If you wish to support me and the continuous development of this plugin, you can donate via GitHub Sponsors or buymeacoffee.com.
+If you wish to support me and the continuous development of this plugin, you can donate via GitHub Sponsors or Buy Me a Coffee.
 I am truly thankful for your support.

 <!-- markdownlint-disable-next-line -->
 [![](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge\&logo=buy-me-a-coffee\&logoColor=black)](https://www.buymeacoffee.com/davis.riedel)